npm/npm/README.md

 then the `scripts/install.js` will be called for the install, post-install, and activate stages of the lifecycle, and the `scripts/uninstall.js` would be called when the package is uninstalled.

+## Deviations from and Extensions to the Packages/1.0 Spec

+npm aims to implement the commonjs [Packages](http://wiki.commonjs.org/wiki/Packages/1.0) spec.
+However, some adjustments have been made, which may eventually be unmade, but hopefully will be incorporated into the spec.

+### version

+Version must be [semver](http://semver.org)-compliant.  npm assumes that you've read the semver page, and that you comply with it.
+Versions packages with non-semver versions will not be installed by npm.
+It's just too tricky if you have more than one way to do it, and semver works well.

+(This is actually mentioned in the Packages/1.0 spec, but it's worth mentioning that npm enforces this requirement quite strictly, since it's pretty liberal about most other things.)

+### dependencies

+The Packages/1.0 spec's method for specifying dependencies is Unclean in My Sight.
+So, npm is using a very simple semver-based method.

+Dependencies are specified with a simple hash of package name to version range.
+The version range is EITHER a string with has one or more space-separated descriptors, OR a range of `version1 - version2`.

+Version range descriptors may be any of:

+1. `version`
+2. `=version` (this is the same as just `version`)
+3. `>version`
+4. `>=version`
+5. `<version`
+6. `<=version`

+For example, these are all valid:

+    { "dependencies" :
+      { "foo" : "1.0.0 - 2.9999.9999"
+      , "bar" : ">=1.0.2 <2.1.2"
+      , "baz" : ">1.0.2 <=2.3.4"
+      , "boo" : "2.0.1"
+      }
+    }

+### link

+You may specify a `link` member in your package.json to have npm link dependencies in to a particular location inside your package dir.
+For example:

+    { "dependencies" :
+      { "boo" : "2.0.1"
+      , "baz" : ">1.0.2 <=2.3.4"
+      , "foo" : "1.0.0 - 2.9999.9999"
+      , "bar" : ">=1.0.2 <2.1.2"
+      }
+    , "link" :
+      { "boo" : "./deps/boo"
+      , "baz" : "./lib/baz"
+      , "foo" : "./deps/foo"
+      , "bar" : "./deps/bar"
+      }
+    }

+This would link the dependencies into the specified locations, so that the package code could do `require("./deps/foo")` to import whichever version of `foo` was satisfying the requirement.

+<strong style="color:red">Warning!</strong> This is currently the *only* way in which npm modifies the pristine nature of the package directory, and it may go away eventually.
+It's just that it satisfies a use case that is pretty tricky to do otherwise.

 ## Todo

 All the "core functionality" stuff above.
 Most immediately:

+* Support a "bin" object that maps program names to things in the package, and installs into the same folder as node. (via mikeal)
 * Safely uninstall packages, failing if anything depends on it.
 * Install packages from the registry.
 Implement a "fetch" command that writes to `.npm/{pkg}/{version}/package.json`.
 * Install missing dependencies.
-For each one, fetch it, then figure out what it needs, then fetch that if we don't already have it, etc.  Put off the resolveDependencies step until everything on the todo list has been installed, then go back and do the dependency linking.
+For each one, fetch it, then figure out what it needs, then fetch that if we don't already have it, etc.  Put off the resolveDependencies step until everything on the list has been installed, then go back and do the dependency linking.

 Some "nice to have" things that aren't quite core:

 * Use path.relative so that the whole root can be picked up and moved easily.
 * Specify the root (and other global options, perhaps) to the CLI.
 * Parse command line options better, and pass an object to the npm command functions, rather than having everything just take one or two positional arguments.

+## Version History

+0.0.1 - Lots of sketches and false starts.
+Abandoned a few times.

+0.0.2 - Install worked mostly.
+Still promise-based.

+0.0.3 - Converted to callbacks.
+Mikeal Rogers wrote a registry for it.

+0.0.4 - Version dependencies, link packages, activation, lifecycle scripts